MonishaBasak/Object-Detection-Using-Facebook-s-Detectron2/README.md

 We will then look at how we can build a Faster R-CNN model in Detectron2 and customize it.
 We will then configure the parameters & hyperparameters of the model.
 We will then move on to training the Model and subsequently to model inference and evaluation.

-##Learn step-by-step
+## Learn step-by-step
--Introduction to Detectron2 & Setup
+- Introduction to Detectron2 & Setup
--Preparing and loading the Dataset
+- Preparing and loading the Dataset
--Visualizing the Dataset
+- Visualizing the Dataset
--Build and Customizing the Training Model
+- Build and Customizing the Training Model
--Configuring & Training the Model
+- Configuring & Training the Model
--Inference & Evaluation
+- Inference & Evaluation